lukearmstrong/lukearmstrong.co.uk/_posts/2012-10-06-lemp-linux-nginx-mysql-php.markdown

 ### Configure PHP

-When you download PHP, it comes with two example settings files.
-For some reason it doesn't appear to use either of them, nor is it clear where they should be put.
-Fortunately I have my crystal ball with me today, so I can tell you that this should do the trick...
+When you download PHP, it comes with two example settings files:

+- **php.ini-development**
+Contains settings suitable for development, such as displaying errors in the browser.
+- **php.ini-production**
+Contains settings suitable for live servers, such as logging errors instead of displaying them.

+Pick the one that applies to you, and copy it to `/usr/local/lib/php.ini`

 {% highlight sh %}
 sudo cp ~/php-5.4.7/php.ini-development /usr/local/lib/php.ini